LoRaWAN Electricity Sub-Metering Systems

 Multi-Tenant Buildings

-Implementation: CT clamps on main feed to each unit.
-DIN rail meters for higher accuracy if panel space available.
-Automated monthly billing integration.
+Implementation typically uses CT clamps on the main feed to each unit for retrofit scenarios, or DIN rail meters for higher accuracy when panel space is available during construction or upgrades.
+Automated monthly billing integration eliminates manual meter reading and invoice generation.

 Industrial Equipment Monitoring